openwalletGH/openwallet-android/README.md

 it on.
 Select your device from the list, and hit continue.

+## Contributions

+Your contributions are very welcome, be it translations, extra features or new coins support.
+Just fork this repo and create a pull request with your changes.

+For new coins support read this [document](https://gist.github.com/erasmospunk/4dac398935e9dc86eed1).
+Generally you need: Electrum-server support, Coinomi core support and a beautiful vector icon!

 ## Releasing the app

 To release the app follow the steps.